ipython/ipyparallel/docs/source/multiengine.rst

 Remote imports
 --------------

-Sometimes you will want to import packages both in your interactive session and on your remote engines.
-This can be done with the :class:`ContextManager` created by a DirectView's :meth:`sync_imports` method:
+Sometimes you may want to import packages both in your interactive session and on your remote engines.
+This can be done with the context manager created by a DirectView's :meth:`sync_imports` method:

 .. sourcecode:: ipython